Rongpa: Culture

-Dress
+Attire

 The traditional dress worn by the people of Bhotia is made with layers of wool, designed to provide warmth during the cold winters.
 Women traditionally wear a woolen skirt, shirt, waistcoat, or overcoat.
 They usually adorn their necks, ears, and noses with beads and rings of gold or silver.
 The men typically wear trousers over which they layer a loose gown tied to the waist with a cloth, called a patta.
 They may also don a woollen cap.